ChewKeanHo/license-rlos/README.md

 ## License Nature

-This license is for open-source without copyleft effect license targeting experimental and academic uses under `(Holloway) Chew, Kean Ho` where:
+This license is for open-source without copyleft effect license targeting experimental and academic publications under `(Holloway) Chew, Kean Ho` where:

 1. Attribution to the copyright holders is required.
 2. The copyright holders are not responsible for anything of any kind.